 - 12. Enable recording by clicking the red Record Arm/Disarm button on the Spatial Audio track.
 The meter on the track should now be showing signal from Spatial Mic. - 13.
 Create another track by pressing Ctrl + t and label it Mic Out. - 14.
-Open the track Routing as shown, change Track Channels to 10 and select 1: Spatial Audio from the Receives drop down as shown.
-For the receive, make sure 1-8 is
+Open the track Routing as shown, change Track Channels to 10 (or up to 12 if 7.1.4 surround output is desired)and select 1: Spatial Audio from the Receives drop down as shown.
+For the receive, make sure 1-8 is selected under Multichannel Source from the audio dropdown menu as shown.